Stellcel-Remeny/Patchress/docs/building.md

-# Making an instance of Patchress
+# Building MultiPatcher

 1st November, 2025 4:10PM
+30th November, 2025 4:54PM

-To make a build of patchress on your system, *assuming it's MS Windows*:
+To make a build of MultiPatcher on your system, *assuming it's MS Windows*:

 ## Prerequisites